bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-12-18-newsletter.md

 We will not be publishing newsletters on December 25th or January 1st.
-Instead, we'll publish our second annual year-in-review special report on Saturday, December 28th.  <!-- FIXME: 27th?
-28th?
-Some other day?
--->  Regular newsletter publication will resume on Wednesday, January 8th.
+Instead, we'll publish our second annual year-in-review special report on Saturday, December 28th.
+Regular newsletter publication will resume on Wednesday, January 8th.

 Happy holidays!